What is a herbarium?

 |GH, A, AMES, ECON, FH||Cambridge, Massachusetts||Harvard University Herbaria||5|

 The University of Florida Herbarium (FLAS) is the oldest (est. 1891), largest, and most comprehensive botanical collection in Florida with almost 500,000 specimens.
 Our acronym, “FLAS“, is derived from our affiliation with the Florida Agricultural Experiment Station.
 It is the 4th largest herbarium in the southeastern United States (the acronyms of the larger herbaria in the southeast being DUKE, NCU, and TENN).
-The FLAS collection includes specimens from every continent except Antarctica, but the geographic focus of the collection is circum-Caribbean and Neotropical (with an emphasis on Florida, the coastal plain of the southeastern U.S., Haiti, Costa Rica, Venezuela, and Brazil).
+The FLAS collection includes specimens from every continent (including bryophytes from Antarctica), but the geographic focus of the collection is the southern USA, Caribbean basin, and Neotropics.
 The herbarium’s collections are actively growing; approximately 2500 plant specimens and 300 library items are added each year.

 3,200 seed vials